davidsowerby/gitplus/docs/index.md

 A factory is not yet available, see this [open issue](https://github.com/davidsowerby/gitplus/issues/83).

-You would need to construct an instance of `DefaultGitPlus` directly. `GitPlusModule` gives you all the mappings of interface to implemtantation that you need.
+You would need to construct an instance of `DefaultGitPlus` directly. `GitPlusModule` gives you all the mappings of interface to implementation that you need.

 ## Configuration